-Superficiality becomes the guard of all relationships.
+Superficiality-Tied to hiding, superficiality becomes the guard of all relationships.
+She keeps things shallow so she will not get hurt.
 She can never show her true feelings because she guards and protects them.
 Relationships are kept at a distance for fear that her true heart will be revealed.
-When another person pursues the heart and love of the young person intentionally, she may completely end the relationship.
+When another person pursues the heart and love of the teen intentionally, she may completely end the relationship.

-Manipulation-A relationship behaviour characterized by using a situation to convince people to give you what you want.

-Emotions, sadness, and loneliness are all used for the advantage of the suffering child.
-His life is a drama where acting becomes the key to gain what he wants or needs.
+Manipulation-Using a situation to convince people to give you what you want.
+Emotions, sadness, and loneliness are all used for the advantage of the suffering teen.
+His life is a drama in which acting becomes the key to gain what he wants or needs.